Grow a Beautiful Basketful of

 The Carmello plant in my garden proved to be disease resistant, and produced through late December with night temperatures about 40 degrees.
 The flavor alone puts it in my top 10.
 Wait 'til you see all the tomatoes on this plant; bring the big harvest basket.

-This is the open pollinated heirloom version of Carmello, NOT a hybrid.
-This one was de-hybridized by Gary Ibsen many years ago.
+This is the open pollinated heirloom version of Carmello, NOT the hybrid!
+(The hybrid is spelled Carmelo).

 A Classic and TOP SELLER Since 1997

-A legendary and beautiful tomato, at least 100 years old and said to be grown by the Cherokee People.
-12 oz. deep dark dusky rose-purple, deep red inside, with sweet, rich and smoky, luscious flavor.
+This legendary and beautiful tomato, at least 100 years old, was and still is grown by the Cherokee People.

-Cherokee Purple is a garden staple, in everyone's favorite list for a good reason-- disease resistant, reliable and easy to grow, and great one for your heirloom or heritage garden.
+Cherokee Purple is a garden staple, on everyone's favorite list for a good reason-- it is disease resistant, reliable and easy to grow, and great one for your heirloom or heritage garden.

 Big 4" - 5" tomatoes!

-Among the largest of the black tomatoes, this one was among the top 3 winners for best tasting at TomatoFest in 2007.
+Among the largest of the black tomatoes, Chocolate Stripes was always among the top 3 winners for best tasting at the Carmel TomatoFest.

-Reaching 2½ to 3 lbs., ripening to mahogany with dark olive green stripes, these fruits have enormous old-time tomato flavor.
+Reaching 2œ to 3 lbs., ripening to mahogany with dark olive green stripes, these fruits have enormous old-time tomato flavor.

 A plentiful harvest, stunning beauty and out-of-this-world taste make Chocolate Stripes a rare treat in your garden.